Elynor Rudnick: Awards and honors

-Camp-West-Lowe bestows Rudnick with the honorific of Cowgirl (1939).

 Death and legacy

 Rudnick died in 1996 at age 73.
 She is buried at Greenlawn Cemetery and Mortuary in Bakersfield, California.
 Her gravestone reads "Free Spirit."
 During her life as well as posthumously, Rudnick's aviation fortune was and continues to be used philanthropically:

 Rudnick and husband David Falk established the Harold C. Wiggers Endowed Scholarship Fund at Albany Medical Center in 1975.
 It had "one-half for providing financial assistance to medical students who are graduates of Union College; and the other one-half for providing financial assistance to students in any course of study who are graduates of any undergraduate institution, including but not limited to Union College."
 The fund is still in operation as of 2020.

 In 1977, Rudnick donated the Land Office at the Kern County Museum.

 In 2007, Rudnick's husband, David Falk, established the David Falk and Elynor Rudnick-Falk Professorship in Engineering at Union College.

-In 2012, Rudnick's husband, David Falk, donated $500,000 from Rudnick's estate to the Kern Community Foundation, a public charity, "to honor the memory of [Rudnick's] parents in perpetuity."
+In 2012, Falk donated $500,000 from Rudnick's estate to the Kern Community Foundation, a public charity, "to honor the memory of [Rudnick's] parents in perpetuity."
 The donation was given in order to establish The Oscar and Libbie Rudnick Scholarship Fund, which now "provide[s] scholarships to U.S. citizens who are current or former residents of Kern County" and which "support[s] Kern’s future with resources to help students achieve their academic goals."

 In 2019, in a comment to the Jewish Journal, Rudnick's brother, Robert (Bob) stated that he and Jeff Silbar are writing a musical about Elynor's life.